gompocp/ActionMenuApi/README.md

 Now supports the <br>
 - Radial puppet (broken in vr oops :) )
+- Four Axis puppet (broken in vr  double oops :) )
 - Button
 - Toggle
 - SubMenu
-You can currently add toggles and buttons to custom sub menus
+Currently you can only add toggles and buttons to custom sub menus

 Working on
-- FourAxisPuppet
-- Correct placement of the radial puppet
+- Correct placement of the radial/four axis puppet

 # Usage